[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 4.Clean up Database

-Database issues won’t be visible until you manually check table size.
-Although, I don’t recommend you to access your database if you are an absolute beginner.
+Database issues won’t be visible until you manually check the table size.
+Although I don’t recommend you access your database if you are an absolute beginner.

-You should know that anything you do, like posting, installing a plugin, etc., on a WordPress site, and footprint of those action stores in the database.
+You should know that anything you do, like posting, installing a plugin, etc., on a WordPress site, and the footprint of those actions, are stored in the database.

 The database size increases daily because of not only used data but also unused data.